treolabs/treopim/docs/en/user-guide/categories.md

 | Code *                   | Unique value used to identify the category.
 It can only consist of lowercase letters, digits and underscore symbols				      |
 | Description (multi-lang) | Description of the category usage                  |

-If you want to make changes to the category entity, e.g. add new fields, or modify category views, please contact your administrator.
+> If the [multi-languages](https://treopim.com/store/multi-languages#module-configuration) settings are activated, but multilingual fields are missing for the category entity, or if you want to make changes to the category entity, e.g. add new fields, or modify product family views, please, contact your administrator.

 ## Creating